bterwijn/invocation_tree/README.md

 ## Hidding ##
-It can be useful to hide certian variables or functions to avoid unnecessary complexity.
+It can be useful to hide certian variables to avoid unnecessary complexity.
 This can be done with:

 ```python
 tree = ivt.blocking()